 Jim doesn’t say, “You worry too much” anymore.
 He’s slowly appreciating my philosophy that naming the beast and acknowledging the things that could happen, unless we take measures, may be the best way to proceed.

 This morning, we’re blessed to still have our rig.
-We could be in a hospital right now if Jim didn’t respect our Golden LIB Rule: If one of us doesn’t feel happy and safe (even for no apparent reason) we move on ASAP.
+We could be in a hospital right now if Jim didn’t respect our Golden LIB Rule: If one of us doesn’t feel happy and safe (even without an explanation) we move on ASAP.